yt-project/unyt/docs/usage.rst

   unyt_quantity(3, 'm')

 .. note::
-  The name attribute does not propagate through mathematical operations or even the unyt_array.copy() function.
-The only exception to this is the unyt_array.convert_to_units() function that performs an in-place conversion.
+  The name attribute does not propagate through mathematical operations.
+  Other operations such as indexing, copying, and unit conversion, will preserve the name attribute where the semantic meaning of the quantity remains the same.

 Plotting with Matplotlib
 ++++++++++++++++++++++++